 The opportunities to rest also became real.
 Duvet days are not just for other people.
 Binge watching Netflix?
 I can do that too!

 Eating cake on a birthday when it is offered… That can become a case of why not, not hell no!!

-As we force ourselves to pay attention to all the possibilities in recovery, a desire to see people, engage, live, love and laugh again creeps back as a world we stopped seeing as it was only meant for others becomes available to us too in techni-coloured detail.
+As you force yourself to pay attention to all the possibilities in recovery, a desire to see people, engage, live, love and laugh again creeps back as a world you stopped seeing as it was only meant for others becomes available to you too in techni-coloured detail.

 So, as you navigate through eating disorder recovery, join me in really not just noticing but paying attention to all the things that you have taught your brain to be blinkered to during the illness.

 Remove your pre programmed and disordered confirmation attention biases and really be in the world and experience it as you always should have done.
 See all the amazing opportunities out there with curiosity, knowing that this is your life and anything in the world is possible for you too!